 Robert W. Wiseman, Professor; Ph.D., Florida State.
 Molecular imaging of the physiology and biochemistry of excitable cells; energetics and calcium homeostasis in muscle and myocardium; signal transduction in muscle during exercise and disease.
 (Joint appointment with the Department of Radiology)

 Hua Xiao, Associate Professor; Ph.D., University of Toronto; M.D.
 The Second Military Medical University (Shanghai, China).
 Molecular mechanisms and roles of transcriptional cofactors in breast and liver carcinogenesis; Mouse mammary gland development and tumor models.

-Chengfeng Yang, Assistant Professor: Ph.D.
+Chengfeng Yang, Associate Professor: Ph.D.
 National University of Singapore, M.D.
 Tongji Medical University, Wuhan.
 Studying the role of microRNAs (miRNAs) in cancer formation, cancer metastasis and cancer therapy.